White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

 \barparen[1]{\overset{(-)}{#1}} \barparena[1]{\overset{ \scriptscriptstyle(-)}{#1}} \bara[1]{\overset{ \scriptscriptstyle-}{#1}} \barparenb[1]{\overset{ \scalebox{0.4}{$(\mkern-1mu-\mkern-1mu)$}}{#1}}

 Several extensions of the SM consider the existence of sterile neutrinos with Dirac or Majorana masses at or above the MeV scale.
-By convention, the mass eigenstates that are mostly in the direction of these steriles are usually referred to as heavy neutral leptons (HNL), denoted here by $N$.
-Additional interactions notwithstanding, HNLs and light sterile neutrinos refer to the same class of particles which differ only on their mass value.
+By convention, the mass eigenstates that are mostly in the direction of these sterile neutrino models are usually referred to as heavy neutral leptons (HNL), denoted here by $N$.
+Additional interactions notwithstanding, HNLs and light sterile neutrinos refer to the same class of particles which differ only in their mass value.
 Depending on the model, they can behave either as Majorana or (pseudo-)Dirac particles.

 Similar to the sterile neutrino models discussed above, $N$ can mix with SM neutrinos and interact with the $Z$ and $W$ bosons through mixing.
 However, it is also possible that this mixing is too small to be observed, and that these HNLs can be produced and decay via additional interactions.
 One interesting example is that of a transition magnetic moment between light SM neutrinos and $N$, described by the effective Lagrangian